 Annals of Bangladesh Agriculture is published biannually in June and December by the Bangabandhu Sheikh Mujibur Rahman Agricultural University (BSMRAU).
 The objective of the Journal is to publish original, unpublished articles, which may cover all aspects of research and education in agriculture including rural development.
 However, emphasis will be given on aspects of crop science in Bangladesh.
 In addition to original articles, review articles are considered for publication.

 Double-spaced manuscripts should be written in English, printed on one side of A4 paper with 2.5 cm margins all around using the font, Times New Roman, 12 point.
 Text of a full paper should not exceed 12 typed pages excluding photographs, tables and figures.
 Short communication should not exceed six typed pages.
-Manuscript submitted for the first time should be in duplicate and sent to Executive Editor, Annals of Bangladesh Agriculture, BSMRAU, Gazipur 1706, Bangladesh.
+Manuscript submitted for the first time should be in duplicate and sent to Executive Editor, Annals of Bangladesh Agriculture, BSMRAU, Gazipur 1706, Bangladesh, if it is sent in hard copy.
 Manuscript will be subjected to review process.
 Manuscripts not complying with the format and style of the Journal or of unacceptable quality will be notify to the author(s).
-Author(s) of the articles accepted for publication should submit the original manuscript, and the revised one on a floppy diskette/CD together with a hard copy.
+Author(s) of the articles accepted for publication should submit the original manuscript, and the revised one to editor (E-mail: email@example.com) or on a CD together with a hard copy signed by the principal/corresponding author.
 Articles reporting research findings of five years old or more are not considered for publication in Ann.
 Bangladesh Agric.

 Types of Papers Published